Christmas: History, Traditions, and Celebrations

 USA

 Christmas in the USA is most celebrated from the eve of December 24th to December 25th.
 They celebrate the birth of Jesus with their traditions and customs.
 It is a public holiday, and most establishments are closed.
 In the days or even weeks before this day, families decorate their homes with lights and Christmas trees.
-Some Americans use pop-corn threaded on a string as decorations.
+Some Americans use pop-corn threaded on a string as Christmas decorations.
 The most popular traditions are making a gingerbread house, drinking Eggnog, and eating turkey or ham with cranberry sauce as their traditional meal.

 Germany

 Festive Christmas markets are set up on main squares in many cities in the weeks leading up to this holiday.
-You can enjoy your shopping with a mug of mulled wine in one hand and a bratwurst in the other at festive outdoor markets.
+You can enjoy shopping with a mug of mulled wine in one hand and a bratwurst in the other at festive outdoor markets.
 The sprawling seasonal markets have artisans selling gifts for everyone on your list.
-For the Germans, Christmas trees are very important.
+For the Germans, Christmas trees are significant.
 They are brought into the house and secretly decorated by the family’s mother.
 In some parts of the country, families read the Bible and sing Christmas songs during the evening.
-They practice the exchange of gifts on Christmas Eve.
+They practice the exchange of Christmas gifts on Christmas Eve.

 Philippines